 Oh yes, they are.
-Despite hiding their real motivation, the Churches Education Commission, who are responsible for most of the Bible in Schools classes in NZ primary schools have said some things that reveal they have an agenda to further their religious faith.
+Despite hiding their real motivation, the Churches Education Commission (now LaunchPad,) who are responsible for most of the Bible in Schools classes in NZ primary schools have said some things that reveal they have an agenda to further their religious faith.

 17. “Kids should learn about religion”